-Ukraine crisis: 64-kilometre-long Russian convoy closes in on capital Kyiv
+Ukraine crisis: 64-km-long Russian convoy closes in on capital Kyiv

-At least 11 citizens died as the Russian forces attacked Kharkiv city.

 Russia continued its military operation in Ukraine for the sixth day as satellite images showed a 64-kilometre-long convoy of Army vehicles lined up around northern part of Kyiv city.

-The string of vehicles was observed following the shelling of the Kharkiv city in which at least eleven civilians were killed.
+The string of vehicles was observed after the shelling of the Kharkiv city, in which at least eleven civilians were killed.

-During an emergency United Nations General Assembly meeting convened on Monday, India expressed concern about the deteriorating situation in Ukraine and reiterated its call to end the violence.

 Live updates